OCTOBER

-The month of July is dedicated to The Precious Blood of Jesus.
-The entire month falls within the liturgical season of Ordinary Time, which is represented by the liturgical color green.
-This symbol of hope is the color of the sprouting seed and arouses in the faithful the hope of reaping the eternal harvest of heaven, especially the hope of a glorious resurrection.
-It is used in the offices and Masses of Ordinary Time.
+The month of October is dedicated to the Holy Rosary.
+The Memorial of Our Lady of the Rosary is celebrated on October 7.
+October falls during the liturgical season known as Tempus per Annum or Ordinary Time (formerly Time After Pentecost), which is represented by the liturgical color green.
+Green is a symbol of hope, as it is the color of the sprouting seed and arouses in the faithful the hope of reaping the eternal harvest of heaven, especially the hope of a glorious resurrection.
+The liturgical color green is worn during the praying of Offices and celebration of Masses of Ordinary Time.

 Prayer for Peace St. John Paul II